cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Default value: `false`

-Description: turns on re-encryption AcraStructs generated on application side to AcraBlock before passing it to database.
+Description: turns on the re-encryption of AcraStructs generated on application side to AcraBlocks before passing it to database.
-It replaces less performant AcraStructs to [more performant AcraBlocks](/acra/configuring-maintaining/optimizations/acrastructs_vs_acrablocks/).
+It replaces less performant AcraStructs to the [more performant AcraBlocks](/acra/configuring-maintaining/optimizations/acrastructs_vs_acrablocks/).

 If application generates AcraStructs, writes once and reads often then `reencrypting_to_acrablocks: true` makes slower writes due to decryption AcraStructs generated on application side and encrypting into AcraBlocks on AcraServer side,